will23f/cheshire/README.md

 # cheshire
-Keyboard PCB, and acrylic case inspired by the TGR Alice layout designed by me
+Keyboard PCB, and acrylic case inspired by the TGR Alice layout designed by me.
+Since the creation, several others have done the same type of design, so I am now making the files public.

+I provide these PCBs as a reference for design.
+Using them within your projects will require a will to do research of one's own and to learn the workings of them, potentially fixing issues if they exist.
+I provide these PCBs without liability and without any guarantees regarding functionality, as expressed in the MIT license under which all of these PCBs are licensed.